I’m very excited to share with you the new and improved Secure Communication offering from Appdome! Preventing MitM attacks has never been easier.

 Secure Certificate Pinning Profiles

-- No Pinning – certificate chains received for the specific domain will not be verified, but instead all back to the OS’s default verification process.
+- No Pinning – certificate chains received for the specific domain will not be verified by Appdome.
+They will normally fall back to the OS’s default verification process.

 Appdome offers the following optional Pinning Control features with Secure Certificate Pinning: